Northwest Institute

 2011

-This 2011 report, written by environmental lawyer Mark Haddock, concludes that the BC Environmental Assessment Office's (EAO) recommendation to approve Taseko Mines' proposed Prosperity Mine in B.C.'s west Chilcotin region was based on incomplete evidence and was the result of a hurried, flawed and less than objective process conducted by the agency.
+The BC Environmental Assessment Office's recommendation to approve the proposed Prosperity Mine was based on incomplete evidence and was the result of a hurried, flawed and less than objective process.

 Enbridge Joint Review Panel Workshop